usualsuspect/malscan/README.md

 * `matches` contains a list of offsets for every matched YARA identifier
 * `pid` is the process ID
 * `executable` is the process' name

+And the 2nd argument, `data` is simply the memory chunk where the rule matched.
+Offsets in the `matches` dict inside `info` are relative to this chunk.